Zooce/zomb-file/README.md

 ### Macro Parameters

 Macros can have a set of parameters declared after the key inside a set of parentheses.
 Parameters can be used as values inside the macro by placing a percent sign (`%`) before the parameter name.
-If your macro does have parameters, each parameter _must_ be used at least once in the macro's value.
+If your macro does have parameters, then each parameter _must_ be used at least once in the macro's value.

 > _An empty set of parentheses is **invalid**._